fangq/mcx/mcxlab/README.txt

                                 srcparam1: [v1x,v1y,v1z,|v2|], srcparam2: [kx,ky,phix,phiy]
                                 the phase shift is phi{x,y}*2*pi
                        'zgaussian' - an angular gaussian beam, srcparam1(1) specifies the variance in the zenith angle 'line' - a line source, emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), radiating
                                 uniformly in the perpendicular direction
                        'slit' [*] - a colimated slit beam emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), with the initial
-                                dir specified by cfg.srcdir
+                                dir specified by cfg.srcdir; when user defines positive values for srcparam2.x or .y, the slit source is broadened in a Guassian profile controlled by srcparam2.x: width of Gaussian broadening in the direction perpendicular to both slit and srcdir srcparam2.y: width of Gaussian broadening in the direction of the slit line: cfg.srcparam(1:3)
                        'pencilarray' - a rectangular array of pencil beams.
 The srcparam1 and srcparam2 are defined similarly to 'fourier', except that srcparam1(4) and srcparam2(4) are both integers, denoting the element counts in the x/y dimensions, respectively.
                                 For exp., srcparam1=[10 0 0 4] and srcparam2[0 20 0 5] represent a 4x5 pencil beam array
                                 spanning 10 grids in the x-axis and 20 grids in the y-axis (5-voxel spacing) source types marked with [*] can be focused using the